wp-plugins/sticky-recent-random-posts/readme.txt

 `Sticky Recent Random Posts` Plugin lets user to add sticky bar at bottom.

 == Description ==
-`Sticky Recent Random Posts` is awesome Plugin that let users to show sticky bar at bottom, that sticky bar will contain random Title of Recent Posts(Including Custom Post Types).
+<strong>Sticky Recent Random Posts</strong> is awesome Plugin that let users to show sticky bar at bottom, that sticky bar will contain random Title of Recent Posts(Including Custom Post Types).
 This plugin will help to engage more users and help to reduce Bounce rate.

 This plugin comes with an Setting Page through which user can customize Appearance and other settings.
 This option page is located under Settings Menu.